JereKuusela/valheim-cron_job/README.md

 - command: Command to execute.
 - chance: Chance of executing the command.
 Default is 1 (100%).
 - schedule: Cron schedule.
 Default is never.
 - inactive: How many minutes the zone must have been inactive.
-Default is 0 (never).
+Default is 0 (always).

 Command parameters:
 - $$i: X index of the targeted zone.
 For example 2.